Updated: Sep 10

 Do they know what the internal or external customers need and feel they can meet/exceed the expectations?

 Do they feel they are looked at as unique, but part of the team?

-Those that seem to have a clear picture and can answer yes to these questions are generally happy and put a value on the joy they find at work, beyond cash.
+Those that seem to have a clear picture and can answer positively to these questions are generally happy.
+They put a value on the joy they find at work, beyond cash.

 In terms of recruiting new team members it is important to understand the needs of a person in their role and how they look at their job on a day to day basis.

 It is equally important in the recruitment process to understand the motivations of the recruit, set the expectations for the company, set expectations for the role, and to make sure everything aligns with the value of the market for specific positions.
 This will set the foundation, attract the new recruit, and lead to a solid relationship that does not revert to a sole focus of money.

 In the words of MasterCard, Total Compensation $xxx,xxx, Work Satisfaction Priceless.